 In rare but documented cases, combining SSRIs with L-Tryptophan or 5HTP can cause serotonin syndrome, which can be potentially fatal.

-With that said, clinicians have successfully weaned people off of antidepressants with the help of these amino acids.
+With that said, clinicians have successfully weaned people off of them with the help of these amino acids.
 This should always be performed under the guidance of a doctor.

-As a rule of thumb, SSRI antidepressants should not be combined with the following supplements:
+As a rule of thumb, SSRIs should not be combined with the following supplements:

 - L-Tryptophan